logo

 Having a responsive website will enable you to give visitors the best possible experience, from whatever device they access it from.

 Its core purpose is to optimise the viewing and interaction experience of your site.
-This includes improving ability to read, navigate, and decrease or even irradiate the need for panning or zooming on a device.
+This includes improving ability to read, navigate, and decrease or even irradicate the need for panning or zooming on a device.

 water filling different sized containers